Indianapolis Executive Airport: Facilities and aircraft

-Indianapolis Executive Airport covers 567 acre; it has one runway, 18/36, which is 5,500-by-100 feet (1,677 by 30 m) concrete.
+Indianapolis Executive Airport covers 567 acre; it has one runway, 18/36, which is 7,000 by 100 feet (2,134 by 30 m) concrete.
 For the 12-month period ending December 31, 2019, the airport had 41,810 aircraft operations, an average of 115 per day: 95% general aviation and 5% air taxi.
-In January 2022, there were 89 aircraft based at this airport: 63 single-engine, 7 multi-engine, 16 jet and 3 helicopter.
+In November 2023, there were 99 aircraft based at this airport: 68 single-engine, 7 multi-engine, 20 jet and 4 helicopter.

-First Wing Jet Center is the airport's full service fixed-base operator.
+Jet Access Zionsville is the airport's full service fixed-base operator.
 Taft Aviation manages the airport's T-hangars.
 The airport is also host to Beck's Hybrids corporate aviation department.
 The Civil Air Patrol maintains a squadron at the airport.

 Eagle Composite Squadron

-Indianapolis Executive Airport also hosts a squadron for the Civil Air Patrol.
-Eagle Composite Squadron is a squadron who's main weekly meeting location is TYQ.
+Indianapolis Executive Airport formerly hosted a squadron for the Civil Air Patrol.
+Eagle Composite Squadron conducted its weekly meeting at TYQ until April 2024 but now meets at the recently completed Republic Airlines training facility in Carmel, Indiana.
 Members of the squadron meet starting at 18:00 and ending at 20:30 every Tuesday.
-Meetings are categorized based on what Tuesday of the month it is.
+The meetings are categorized topically: Leadership, Aerospace Education, Emergency Services, and Physical Training.
 Eagle has been awarded numerous wing level awards, including Squadron of Merit (SOM) for the years 2022 and 2021.
-Contrary to many other squadrons in the Indiana wing, Eagle is typically lead by the cadets of the squadron (aged 12 - 21) instead of the senior (adult) members.
-Cadets lead meetings, host weekend and volunteer events, and teach other cadets during their weekly meetings.
-As of March 2023, Eagle Composite Squadron has 68 members.
+Eagle has an active cadet-led program.
+Cadets conduct meetings, host weekend and volunteer events, and teach other cadets during their weekly meetings.
+Eagle Composite Squadron has over 80 registered CAP members.